jensvoid/lorg/simile/README.md

 ### Visualizing detection results with SIMILE

 [SIMILE-Widgets](http://www.simile-widgets.org) are a great way for data visualization.
-LORG currently supports the *Exhibit* (filterable wordlmap) and *Timeline* widgets.
+LORG currently supports the *Exhibit* (filterable wordlmap) and *Timeline* widgets (both are are highly experimental).

 For an experimental **map view** of the results: